 Want to make sure your vacuum won't make a lot of noise at night or run any early-morning schedules?
 You can set a time to enable Do Not Disturb, and the vacuum will both ignore any schedules and won't utilize the on-board speaker for voice commands because, you know, sleeping in on the weekend is a priority and you don't want your vacuum waking you up prematurely.

 Also nestled in here is your cleaning history, which will let you know how much space has been cleaned, total cleanups, and total time run.
-Every single cleaning run is logged and a map saved with the path taken, including the extensive information that will provide.
+Every single cleaning run is logged and a map saved with the path taken, including all the extensive information that will provide.
 This also ties in with the maintenance section, which will let you know when you need to replace the air filter, water tank filters, side brush, main brush, and even when to clean all the sensors to keep the vacuum in tip-top shape.

 Unpack the best